TamasGorgics/playground/Fibonacci-ArnoldC/README.md

 # Fibonacci-ArnoldC

-This file contains a simple program that prints the so called Fibonacci-numbers (https://en.wikipedia.org/wiki/Fibonacci_number) to the console - implemented in ArnoldC language (http://lhartikk.github.io/ArnoldC/)
+This file contains a simple program that prints the so called Fibonacci-numbers (https://en.wikipedia.org/wiki/Fibonacci_number) to the console recursively - implemented in ArnoldC language (http://lhartikk.github.io/ArnoldC/)

 Just for fun!